 3 tablespoons Sriracha

-Morton’s Coarse Kosher Salt and ground black pepper to taste (learn more about the science of salt here)
+Morton’s coarse kosher salt and ground black pepper to taste (learn more about the science of salt here)

 1) Fire up.
 Prepare a charcoal grill for indirect cooking by placing a chimney full of lit charcoal briquets on one side of the grill's charcoal grate in order to create direct and indirect cooking zones.
 Adjust the smoker or grill vents to bring the ambient temperature to about 325°F. On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 325°F on the indirect side.

 2) Prep.
 As the grill comes to temperature, cut each sweet potato in half lengthwise and wrap each half in a single layer of aluminum foil.